Data Centers in Norway

 Natural Disaster Risk

-Norway has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
-The country's geography and climate shield it from most major catastrophic events.
+Norway has a very low natural disaster risk profile, with an overall INFORM Risk score of 1.9 out of 10, as of September 2025.
+This stability is a key advantage for ensuring business continuity and protecting critical infrastructure.